Team up with the charitable arm of the Toronto Blue Jays to launch award-winning extracurricular programs in your school!

 Explore our programs below to find out which extracurricular program(s) your school is eligible to apply for.

-Our award-winning Affiliated School programs are catered towards children and youth facing barriers, including, but not limited to, girls, youth with physical or cognitive disabilities, Indigenous youth and youth facing poverty.
+Become a Jays Care Affiliate School, and access our award-winning programs that are catered towards children and youth facing barriers, including, but not limited to, girls, youth with physical or cognitive disabilities, Indigenous youth and youth facing poverty.

 Indigenous Play Ball: In order to answer calls to action around sport and youth programs as laid out in the Truth and Reconciliation Commission of Canada, Jays Care seeks to amplify the voices of Indigenous children and youth, celebrate their success and achievements, and advocate for their right to equal opportunity.
 Our Play Ball program brings Indigenous youth together using the power of baseball and softball during or after-school to encourage connection and love of sport.